Wood Graining [ woo d-greyn-ing ] noun

-1. If your project is wood, always sand, paint and faux wood grain in the direction of existing grain.
+If your project is wood, always sand, paint, and faux wood grain in the direction of existing grain.

-General Rules & Illustrations (to help determine the proper grain direction)
+Use these general rules & illustrations to help determine the proper grain direction.

-2. If your project is metal or another material (other than wood) it can be more difficult to determine the proper grain direction.
+If your project is metal or another material other than wood, it can be more difficult to determine the proper grain direction.
 We suggest the following basic rules mentioned earlier and the following rules that are more specific to metal doors to determine proper grain direction:

 For doors and some other wood graining projects, a solution for joints or cross-grained corners is needed.

-To make is easier to get cross grain corners and joints, we suggest a light line with a pencil and then stick masking tape along the line.
-After this taping, immediately and carefully grain your pattern using the Wood graining Tool up to and onto the tape.
+To make it easier to get cross grain corners and joints, we suggest a light line with a pencil and then stick masking tape along the line.
+After this taping, immediately and carefully grain your pattern using the Wood Graining Tool up to and onto the tape.
 Carefully remove the tape when you are happy with the pattern.
 Never leave the tape on overnight.

-Nearly any smooth, flat surface in which paint can adhere to can be wood grained.
-Various surfaces including metal, plastic, painted objects or masonite can be wood grained.
-You can make almost any object look like wood including metal file cabinets, kitchen cabinets, tables, bookcases, chests, vanities, wood or steel doors, paneling, dressers, desks and more.
+Nearly any smooth, flat surface in which Graining Base can adhere to can be wood grained.
+Various surfaces, including metal, plastic, painted objects, or masonite can be wood grained.
+You can make almost any object look like wood including metal file cabinets, kitchen cabinets, tables, bookcases, chests, vanities, steel doors, paneling, dressers, desks, and more.

 Removing the old finish is almost always best, but it may not be necessary on your project.
 If the old finish is in good condition, it may be possible to wood grain over it.

-Actual work time for our professionals to wood grain a 9 panel steel door is approximately 5 hours.
+Actual work time for our professionals to wood grain a nine panel steel door is approximately 5 hours.
 However, with little to no experience, it may take you 5 to 10 hours.

 Yes, but you will find it much easier to work with when it is lying flat.